mchenier/tplink-hs110-pump-monitor/README.md

 There is also an alert if the device is idle for a long period of time and if the device runs for too long.
 Usefull for a sump pump but could serve other needs.

-Written in Node.js using https://github.com/plasticrake/tplink-smarthome-api and https://www.npmjs.com/package/tplink-cloud-api.
+Written in Node.js using https://github.com/plasticrake/tplink-smarthome-api
-You can select if you prefer using the cloud API or Lan API.

-The cloud API has some limitation on the number of calls you can do per day so it may be best to use the LAN if possible.

 New UI added
 ![UI Sample](UISample.PNG)